 FCE Exam Class – Reading and Use of English: Part 1

-This page offers a guide to the first part of the Reading and Use of English Paper in the Cambridge First (B2) Exam, what it tests, how to approach it and how to revise for it.
+This FCE Class looks at the first part of the Reading and Use of English Paper in the Cambridge First (B2) Exam, what it tests, how to approach it and how to revise for it.

 The first test in the Reading and Use of English Paper of the FCE Exam looks something like this:

 (The actual test paper is longer with 8 gaps for you to fill.)

 What the test involves